openlegend/core-rules/core/SRD.md

 **Forceful** - This weapon can be used to make attacks with the Might attribute.

 **Heavy** – The weapon is particularly heavy to carry.
-You may carry a maximum number of *heavy* items equal to your Might score plus one.
+You may carry a maximum number of *heavy* items equal to your Might score.

 **Precise** - This weapon can be used to make attacks with the Agility attribute.